ARC 547-BRU– Conditional Form

 Meeting Time: 10:00AM - 12:40PM

-Specific topics for the 2014 Spring semester include the development and performative analysis of gridshell systems as a base for responsive structures.
-Preparatory exercises and in-class workshops on computational methods and their specific applications in the design-to-fabrication workflow will occur a priori to group research projects.
-While the course is hands-on and technical in nature, a series of readings and case studies will provide context and further insight into the affordances of these tools in practice and research.
+Skill-building exercises and in-class workshops will occur prior to research projects.
+While the course is hands-on and technical in nature, selected case studies intend to provide insight into the use of these tools in architectural practice and research.